 If you ever read any of my content, you know that OKR is about delivering value, and that good OKRs measure outcomes and pass the “So What?”
 Test.
 The whole point of using OKR is to agree on the outcomes we want to achieve and then let the teams test different ideas quickly to find which ones will work.

-Whenever a team says that they can’t measure outcomes in a single quarter, it’s because they don’t know how to run experiments.
+When a team says that they can’t measure outcomes in a single quarter, it’s usually because they don’t know how to run experiments.

 They don’t have an OKR problem.
 They have an experiment problem.

 So if you are using OKR correctly, teams won’t have a fixed list of deliverables to implement.
 That is why OKR fails without experiments.
 Unless employees learn how to set up and structure experiments, they will waste a lot of time and money going in the wrong direction.

 Thankfully, David J. Bland teamed up with Alex Osterwalder, the creator of the Business Model Canvas, to tackle this topic in his new book, Testing Business Ideas.
 My blog editor Melissa Suzuno sat down with David to learn more about the book and David’s advice on experimenting in a business setting.

 Tell us a little bit about yourself and how you got started on your journey with experiments.

 David: I went to school for design and then I ended up joining a startup right out of college, where I did a little bit of everything—design, front-end development, web development, leading teams, closing deals.
 This experience was really influential in my career.
 When you’re at a startup, you’re trying to search for the business model, the right customers, fit.
 Now, as a consultant, I try to use everything I learned at startups to handle uncertainty and how you test your way through things.
 No matter what type of company I’m working with, we focus on identifying the riskiest thing they have and how to test that so they don’t find out they’re wrong much later and fail slowly.

 Can you tell us a little bit about your book and give us a quick overview of what it’s about?